Options - go to homepage

 With Android mock locations, it has become difficult to distinguish between a ‘Trimble’ position and a fused position from the Android OS.
 If your application does not parse location.extras, it cannot filter positions, resulting in a mix of sources.
 Some HTML5/JS frameworks also do not provide access to location.extras, which can further complicate position filtering.

-The main advantage of WebSockets is that they offer a cross-platform solution for delivering precise position data.
-They can be consumed by any HTTP client, making them technology-agnostic—unlike the platform-specific Java or Objective-C facades.
+WebSockets provide a powerful cross-platform solution for streaming position data that can be consumed by any HTTP client, ensuring technology-agnostic integration—unlike platform-specific implementations such as Java or Objective-C facades.

-Configuration is straightforward and can be performed via the TMM UI or, starting with TMM v2024.X, through the RESTful API provided by TMM.
-Once configured, the WebSocket stream delivers position data in the specified format.
+Configuration is streamlined and flexible, accessible through either the TMM user interface or, beginning with TMM v2024.X, via the RESTful API provided by TMM.
+Once configured, the WebSocket stream delivers position data based on the configuration.

 TPSDK and the Facade